 AWS CodeCommit is a great service to work with your Git repositories: AWS provides highly available architecture, secure and fully managed for Git hosting, based on Amazon S3 and DynamoDB services.
 And your repositories are completely private.
 All that for a very low price of zero dollars (if you have up to 5 users), or $1.00 per month for more than 5 users.
-You get unlimited repositories, 50GB of space and 10.000 requests each month.
+You get unlimited repositories, 50GB of space, and 10.000 requests each month.
 Extra space and requests will be additional charges.
 More information is available here: aws.amazon.com/codecommit/pricing.

 Finally, Amazon promises ‘seamless integration’ with other Git tools.
 But, if you have experience with some of the Amazon services, you know that things are not that simple.

 I have decided to switch from using SVN to using Git.
 Since I don’t need collaboration tools on GitHub, and I already use many of the AWS services, it was logical for me to use AWS CodeCommit.
 Setting CodeCommit is easy, but settings users for it, and preparing Git on Windows to work with CodeCommit was all but easy to do.
-First, I wanted to use HTTP access method with username and password.
-But, CodeCommit has some strange methods for handling authentication, and I ended up with the system that was unable to store my username and password, and every 15 minutes, I had to enter username and password for working with the origin server.
+First, I wanted to use the HTTP access method with a username and password.
+But, CodeCommit has some strange methods for handling authentication, and I ended up with a system that was unable to store my username and password, and every 15 minutes, I had to enter my username and password for working with the origin server.

 So, I decided to switch to SSH authentication.
 But, that too proved complicated to do since I wanted to use TortoiseGit on Windows.
-But, after spending few days experimenting, I have managed to work out the solution to my problem: TortoiseGit using SSH for AWS CodeCommit.
+But, after spending a few days experimenting, I have managed to work out the solution to my problem: TortoiseGit using SSH for AWS CodeCommit.